sapped/Authenticated-Full-Stack-Streamlit/README.md

 - Nginx serves everything.
 See project.conf for the routes.
 Should be easy to read & follow-along the logic to add other services.
 Should even be easy to serve multiple streamlit applications with this

 ### First-time setup
-- The subfolders for the API, PGAdmin4, and Postgres each have ".env.template" files that you'll use to create your own ".env" files in each corresponding subdirectory.
-The ".env" files themselves are .gitignore'd
-- copy the .env.template files into new .env files.
+1. The subfolders for the API, PGAdmin4, and Postgres each have ".env.template" files that you'll use to create your own ".env" files in each corresponding subdirectory.
+The ".env" files themselves are .gitignore'd.
+So, copy the .env.template files into new .env files.
 You should change out these default values with the real environment variables you're looking to use
-- you should gitignore your .env files so you aren't sharing any important credentials with the universe
+2. you should gitignore your .env files so you aren't sharing any important credentials with the universe
-- create htpasswd .htpasswd -c <user> in the nginx > auth folder
+3. create htpasswd .htpasswd -c <user> in the nginx > auth folder.
+More details in the READAME at nginx/auth
-- for subsequent users, you can print to command line by switching -c to -n and then copy-pasting the hashed password result
+4. for subsequent users, you can print to command line by switching -c to -n and then copy-pasting the hashed password result
+5. when you have made all the .env files and the .htpasswd file, run docker-compose up --build

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block:

     auth_basic "closed site";
     auth_basic_user_file /nginx/auth/.htpasswd;

-## how to make an htpasswd
-You need to install apache2-utils
-    $ sudo apt update
-    $ sudo apt install apache2-utils\

 ## Guides Referenced when Building This